clevercanary/hca-atlas-tracker/README.md

 - Install Postgres using Homebrew: `brew install postgresql`
 - Start the Postgres server: `brew services run postgresql`, or `brew services start postgresql` to have it restart on reboot
 - Create a database: `createdb atlas-tracker`
+- In the app directory, run `npm run migrate` to migrate up

 #### Running queries in the terminal

 - Run `psql atlas-tracker`
 - Enter a query, e.g. `SELECT * FROM hat.users;`
 - Enter `\q` to exit

-#### Using with the app

-- To provide the information necessary to connect to the database, run `export DATABASE_URL=postgres://localhost/atlas-tracker`
-- To migrate up, run `npm run migrate up`
-- To migrate down, run `npm run migrate down`